sheepy0125/discord-homebrew-proxy/README.md

 In order to run this, two environmental variables must be set.

-1. A Discord bot token to listen for messages (the message content intent must be enabled, should only be in one bridge channel)
+1. `DISCORD_TOKEN`, A Discord bot token to listen for messages (the message content intent must be enabled, should only be in one bridge channel)
-2. A Discord Webhook URL to send messages on
+2. `WEBHOOK_URL`, A Discord Webhook URL to send messages on

 # Why is this needed?